Skip to main content

 Blank page syndrome.
 Creative blocks.
 The tyranny of the deadline.
 Here's how to access your creativity without waiting for inspiration to strike.

-This guide covers why creative work is uniquely draining, how stress kills creativity, and how transdermal patches can help you get into flow state and actually stay there.
+This guide covers why creative work is uniquely draining, how stress gets in the way of creativity, and how a small wearable ritual might fit into your creative routine.

 Why Creative Work Is Harder Than It Looks